Brianland

 “I put myself first and I reject your lack of originality.”

-“I’m not your utter buddy.”
+“I’m not your udder buddy.”

 Pat: “Do the revolution baby.”